Dr. Nichols' Research Lab

 Research Interests

-Dr. Nichols' primary research interests involve topics related to neuroscience: including brain dynamics, traumatic brain injury, EEG studies, and computational neuroscience.
-He is also interested in vision perception and time perception.
+Dr. Nichols' primary research interests involve topics related to neuroscience: including brain dynamics, vision perception, electroencephalography, and computational neuroscience.
+He is also interested in using available equipment, including eye tracking, EEG, and fNIRS, to collaborate on projects in areas of interest to students and other faculty.

 Representative Publications of Research Interests